Health and Psychology

 Use of eHealth and mHealth in psychooncology

-For this reason, we are interested in potential research along these lines through a collaboration between Dr. Tania Estapé from the FEFOC and the UOC.
+Due to the increasing figures of cancer incidence, and the availability of effective mental health interventions , the use of new technologies is spreading nowadays.
+In this scenario, we are interested in potential research along these lines through a collaboration between Dr. Tania Estapé from the FEFOC and the UOC.
 We are open to hear ideas from potentially interested students.

-Dr Rubén Nieto Luna
+Dr. Rubén Nieto Luna

 Mail: rnietol@uoc.edu